mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### filter_matching
 > regex

-Output the lines of input which match the specified regular expression; return `0`.
+Output lines of input which match the specified regular expression; return `0`.

 Wrapper for _awk_.